 6) Hip Measurement

 Measure the circumference around the hip when purchasing compression stockings.
 From the hip to the waist, pantyhose compression stockings feature a control top pantyhose style.
-Pantyhose Plus, with Queen sizing, is a great alternative to control top waist pantyhose.
+Pantyhose Plus, with Queen sizing, is a decent alternative to control top waist pantyhose.

 Now that you know how important it is to get the proper measurements in order to find the perfect pair of compression socks or stockings, let’s check out some general sizing tips that will surely help you in the process.